Royal College of Music has opted into the TEF and received a Gold award.

 |Video Interview: Resident Outside of Europe Only||£160||£170|

 Composition applications are assessed through a two stage process.
-The first round is the submission of the portfolio, which is assessed by the Composition Faculty.
-Those candidates put through to the second round will be invited for interview.
+Composers audition by submitting a portfolio of work to the RCM for consideration.
+Shortlisted candidates will be invited to an interview.
 Please see www.rcm.ac.uk/composition/auditionrequirements/ for further details of how to submit your portfolio.

 Fees and funding